leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 Instead rely on server-side `HttpOnly Cookies`, as they are not accessible using js running in the browser, are immune to this type of XSS attack (However, they are vulnerable to XSRF attacks) AND `Secure Flag on a cookies`  ensuring that the cookie is only sent over HTTPS connections, not over plain HTTP.

 Be careful when using [innerHTML] property binding as directly injects HTML content into the DOM and this Bypasses Angular's Sanitation. `When using innerHTML, always sanitize it with Angular DomSanitizer`.
-Dont use `ElementRef` for DOM monipulation use `Renderer2` instead. `ElementRef` by-pass sanitation and poses security risk, also creates tight coupling between your application and rendering layers which makes is difficult to run an app on multiple platforms.
+Don't use `ElementRef` for DOM monipulation use `Renderer2` instead. `ElementRef` by-pass sanitation and poses security risk, also creates tight coupling between your application and rendering layers which makes is difficult to run an app on multiple platforms.

 ```js
 // NEST